sisshiki1969/ruruby/README.md

 - No dependency on any other Ruby implementation such as CRuby(MRI), mruby, .. etc.
 - Hand-written original parser.
 - Virtual machine execution.
-- [NEW!]
-Simple mark & sweep garbage collector is implemented. (currently, only in `static-gc` branch)
+- :ribbon: Simple mark & sweep garbage collector is implemented.

 ## Related article (sorry, currently only in Japanese)